NethServer/ns8-docs/webtop.rst

 .. note::

-   Each user always has the possibility to overwrite the sender by customizing it as desired through its settings panel: :guilabel:`WebTop` -> :guilabel:`Switchboard VOIP and SMS` -> :guilabel:`SMS Hosting service configured` -> :guilabel:`Default sender`
+   Each user can overwrite the sender by customizing it as desired through its settings panel: :guilabel:`WebTop` -> :guilabel:`Switchboard VOIP and SMS` -> :guilabel:`SMS Hosting service configured` -> :guilabel:`Default sender`

-To send SMS from the address book, right-click on a contact that has the mobile field filled in -> :guilabel:`Send SMS`
+To send an SMS from the address book, right-click on a contact that has the mobile field filled in -> :guilabel:`Send SMS`

 Launcher customization
 ======================

-The launcher is the icon menu on the left of the page.
+The launcher is the icon-based menu on the left of the page.
-You can add custom buttont the launcher.
+You can add custom buttons to the launcher.

-To configure the buttons access the WebTop administration panel and select -> :guilabel:`Domains` -> :guilabel:`NethServer` ->  :guilabel:`Launcher` :
+To configure the buttons, access the WebTop administration panel and select -> :guilabel:`Domains` -> :guilabel:`NethServer` ->  :guilabel:`Launcher` :

 .. image:: _static/webtop_launchers.png